import Lean

 Inserting text

-We can also instruct the editor to insert text, copy text to the clipboard, or reveal a certain location in the document.
-To do this, use the React.useContext(EditorContext) React context.
-This will return an EditorConnection whose api field contains a number of methods to interact with the text editor.
+Besides making RPC calls, widgets can instruct the editor to carry out certain actions.
+We can insert text, copy text to the clipboard, or highlight a certain location in the document.
+To do this, use the EditorContext React context.
+This will return an EditorConnection whose api field contains a number of methods that interact with the editor.

 @[widget_module]